maxremme/stocks-pipeline/readme.md

 storing it in Google Sheets, and visualizing it using a Streamlit cloud frontend.
 The pipeline consists of three main components: two AWS Lambda functions and a Streamlit web application.

+⚠️ **Deprecated Warning:** ⚠️

+This project is no longer actively maintained.🚀

 ### Components
 #### 1. Initial Data Retrieval